-Figure 6. a - Area change for the seven size classes glacier in the western, b - central, c - eastern sections and d - entire Greater Caucasus in 1960-1986-2014.
+Figure 6.
+Area change for the seven size classes glacier in the western (a), central (b), eastern (c) sections and entire Greater Caucasus (d) in 1960-1986-2014.

-Figure 7. a - Distribution of glacier area with elevation for northern, southern and both slopes in the Greater Caucasus. b - Scatter plot showing glacier size vs minimum and maximum elevation
+Figure 7.
+Distribution of glacier area with elevation for northern, southern and both slopes in the Greater Caucasus.